 Say you save a 15% deposit, you’ll need a 85% mortgage to pay for the rest – or you could use other support, such as schemes or input from family members.

 It sounds simple, but far too many potential homeowners try and buy a property without being prepared.

-Getting your finances in order, including your credit history and clearing any debt you can, is an important step on the buying a new home checklist.
+Getting your finances in order, including your credit history and clearing any debt you can is an important step.

 Leverage existing schemes